 The Program Office will provide the candidate with a pre-populated Verification of Standards and Bibliography Software Form to digitally sign and return to the Program Office.
 The Verification Form indicates that the Standards for formatting were followed, verifies the bibliography management software used, provides the name of the software (EndNote), and indicates the word processing software used (Microsoft Word) to produce the dissertation.

-Once the final manuscript has been approved by the Program Director/Advisor and College Dean, and the Verification Form has been digitally signed by the candidate and returned to the Program Office, the Program Office will submit the Examination Results Form and Verification Form to the Dean of the Graduate School for processing.
+Once the final manuscript has been approved by the Program Director/Advisor and the Verification Form has been digitally signed by the candidate and returned to the Program Office, the Program Office will submit the Examination Results Form and Verification Form to the Dean of the Graduate School for processing.